 4. INTERACTION WITH RELATIONS

-Current design systems use a mix of interaction techniques, the most frequently used are:
+Current design systems use a mix of interaction techniques; the most frequently used are:

 Properties box: It is a simple window describing an entity, a node in our lexicon, or a relation (Fig. 1).
-The main purpose of the “Properties box” is to display information about a node or about a relation, no other operations are usually supported.
+The main purpose of the “Properties box” is to display information about a node or about a relation; no other operations are usually supported.

 Hierarchical graphical description: This is a mixed textual and graphical description used for hierarchical structures, such as trees.
-These descriptions, proposed by the Macintosh and the Windows operating systems for user interaction with the file systems, are becoming more frequently used also in design systems.
+These descriptions, proposed by the Macintosh and the Windows operating systems for user interaction with the file systems, are also becoming more frequently used in design systems.
 The hierarchical representation of tree structure is simple to use and easy to read.
-The “expand” and “collapse” operations provide to the user the required level of flexibility and constitute a good example of the zoom operation.
+The “expand” and “collapse” operations provide the user with the required level of flexibility and constitute a good example of the zoom operation.
 The main limit of these presentation techniques is the inability to display nonhierarchical structures.

 6. CONCLUSIONS